The liver is a key organ in our body. It does many important jobs. It’s the biggest gland, weighing about 1.5 kg.

 The Largest Gland in the Body

-The liver weighs 3 to 3.5 pounds.
+The liver weighs 1 to 1.5 kg.
 It has four lobes, with the right and left being bigger.
 The caudate and quadrate lobes are smaller.

 It’s divided into eight segments.
 Each segment has thousands of lobules.
 These are key parts of the liver.